wix/stylable/docs/root.md

 # Root

-Every [Stylable stylesheet]() has a reserved class called root that targets the component root node.
-It should be placed on the root node of the component.
+Every [Stylable stylesheet]() has a reserved class called `root` that is applied to the component's root node.

-Refer to .root in this cases:
+You can do the following on the `root` class of the component:
-* Give default styling and behavior to the component
+* Apply default styling and behavior to the component.
+If you apply any kind of styling on the `root` class, it is cascaded down the component.
-* (Extend another stylesheet)[./extend-stylesheet.md]
+* (Extend another stylesheet)[./extend-stylesheet.md] *<Need an example of this>*
-* Define (pseudo-classes)[./pseudo-classes.md] for the root of the component
+* Define (pseudo-classes)[./pseudo-classes.md] for the component. *<Need an example of this & is this the right place to talk about this?>*

+## Examples

-> auto added to root in [react integration](react-integration.md) - no need to write `className="root"`
+The `root` class is added automatically to root in [react integration](react-integration.md).
+No need to write `className="root"`.

 CSS API:
 ```css